The Art of Difficult Conversations

 The bad news is that being able to successfully repair, requires us to gain some familiarity with feelings, both ours and theirs.
 And also with that thorny question which just wont go away: "what do i want".
 That's why we got to practice that so intensively in the last series.

-The good news is that, any kind of conflict tends to involve some element of projection of old issues onto someone we care about.
-So to be able to repair, in a funny kind of way, is to be able to heal.
-The series offers us a practical model for recognizing each others feelings, aspirations and values.
+The good news is that, while conflict usually involves some element of projection of old issues onto someone we care about, being able to repair, in a funny kind of way, is to be able to heal.
+The series offers us a practical model for recognizing and celebrating each others feelings, aspirations and values.

 The series